ba11b0y/intro-dl/README.md

 # intro-dl

-This repository serves as a collection of notes/exercises/homeworks for multiple courses.
+This repository serves as a collection of notes/exercises/homeworks for multiple courses/projects both in progress and completed as my effort to upskill myself in the field of AI safety.

 ## CS 6804 AI Security and Privacy at Virginia Tech